University of Michigan Career FAQs

 Employees covered by a collective bargaining agreement may have different requirements for drug testing.

-Pre-employment drug testing and/or fingerprinting may also be required for certain other types of positions at the University of Michigan (ie; law enforcement, CDL drivers, child care centers).
+Pre-employment drug testing, fingerprinting or other screening may also be required for certain other types of positions at the University of Michigan (ie; law enforcement, CDL drivers, child care centers) or where required for compliance with state or federal laws, contracts or grants.

 The university works with third-party administrators, including HireRight and others, to conduct background checks.
 Background checks are performed in compliance with the Fair Credit Reporting Act.